tortuca/hotel-merge/README.md

 # Supplier Merge

-This is a NodeJS / Express web server that retrieves supplier information about hotels and delivers processed data to an API endpoint.
+This is a NodeJS / Express web server that retrieves supplier information about hotels, saves it to MongoDB and delivers processed data to an API endpoint.

 ## Assumptions
 1. There are three suppliers: ACME, Patagonia and Paperflies, additional supplier may require new cleaning techniques.